-The CU STEADY Program (STabilizing Emerging Affective Disorders for Youth to Adults) is an integrated program providing expert treatments for individuals with bipolar disorder, and those at elevated risk for developing bipolar disorder.
-We are a team of psychiatrists, psychologists, licensed therapists, and researchers collaborating to offer standardized diagnostic evaluation and early intervention for individuals on the bipolar spectrum.
+The CU STEADY Program (STabilizing Emerging Affective Disorders for Youth to Adults) is an integrated program providing diagnostic evaluations and evidence-based treatment for individuals with bipolar disorder, and those who are at elevated risk for developing bipolar disorder.

 In the future, we plan to expand our services to include: